St. John’s wort (hypericum perforatum) is a potent antidepressant. This sprawling, leafy herb grows throughout much of the world’s temperate regions.

 Under conditions of depression and chronic stress your brain loses the capacity to transmit signals between neurons efficiently.
 Memory, cognition, and decision-making all suffer as a result.

-St. John’s wort to the rescue
+St. John’s wort benefits

 St. John’s wort inhibits synaptic uptake in your brain of serotonin, dopamine, and norepinephrine with approximately equal affinity.